halilim/bits-and-pieces/shell-scripts/Windows-DNS-Switcher/README.markdown

  * Preferably make a shortcut of it in the quick launch, desktop, or your choice of shortcut container
  * Right click the file and choose "Open in the command line" or something like it
  * Choose from the list
+ * To cancel while the script is running, press Ctrl + C

 #### Modification